- Municipal Utilities

 Similar to chlorine disinfection, chloramination can affect fish, reptiles, and amphibians.
 Like chlorine, chloramines can enter into a fish's bloodstream through its gills, which may be harmful to the fish.
 Since Chloramines last longer in the water than chlorine, the chloramines must be removed from the water with a filter or additive.
 Chloramines take weeks, much longer than chlorine, to dissipate from the water.

 Unlike humans and other household pets, fish, aquatic animals, reptiles and amphibians absorb water directly into the blood stream.
 Don’t keep these animals in water that contains chlorine or chloramine disinfectants.
 Chloraminated water may be toxic to fish.
 Fish owners should make sure the chemicals or filters they are using are designed for use in water that has been treated with chloramines.
 They may need to change the type of filter that they use for the fish tank.
-Unlike chlorine, chloramine cannot be removed by letting water sit out for a few days.
+Unlike chlorine, chloramines cannot be removed by boiling water, adding salt, or letting water stand in an open container to dissipate.
 Products are available at aquarium supply stores that can remove chloramine.
 Ask a pet store about methods of removing disinfectants from water for these pets.

 The small amount of chloramine added to water will not affect other pets (such as mammals and birds) and can be used regularly for watering and bathing animals.